Drywall Calculator

 Drywall Types Guide

 Choosing the right drywall type for each application is critical.
-Using standard drywall in a bathroom will cause mold and structural failure within years.
+Using standard drywall in a bathroom causes mold and structural failure within years.

 💡 Which Thickness?

-½ inch is standard for walls and ceilings in most rooms. ⅝ inch is required by code for garage walls/ceilings adjacent to living space (fire rating) and is better for ceilings with joists 24" on center. ¼ inch is used for curved walls and covering old plaster.
+½ inch is standard for walls and ceilings in most rooms. ⅝ inch is required by code for garage walls and ceilings adjacent to living space (fire rating), better for ceilings with joists 24" on center, and used where additional rigidity is needed. ¼ inch is used for curved walls and covering old plaster.
+The calculator assumes ½" standard; adjust your cost estimates if using ⅝".

 Drywall Sheet Coverage Chart

-Use this quick reference to estimate sheets needed for common room sizes at standard 9 ft ceiling height, walls only, with 10% waste.
+Quick reference for common room sizes at standard 9 ft ceiling height, 1 door, 1 window, 10% waste.

 Drywall Cost (2026)